• Skip to primary navigation

 My actual trip involved a lot of walking (as expected).
 And a few failed mini-goals.

-But The High Line was closed due to high winds….
+But The High Line was closed due to high winds…

 Decided to go south along the Hudson River towards Financial District/Chinatown.
 Caught a few good pictures along the river with a really good one looking towards the One World Center.

 I ended up cutting through Chinatown in an attempt to get what was left of the early morning sun but my pictures didn’t really stand out.
-This cut through ended up leading me directly to and across the Manhattan Bridge where I then explored DUMBO and made a dry run through Brooklyn Park to find that treasured spot.
+This cut-through ended up leading me directly to and across the Manhattan Bridge where I then explored DUMBO and made a dry run through Brooklyn Park to find that treasured spot.

-At this point I was getting tired and slightly aggravated I wasn’t getting any stand-out photos.
+At this point, I was getting tired and slightly aggravated I wasn’t getting any stand-out photos.

 Ended up in the Financial District after crossing the Brooklyn Bridge, at the World Trade Center Memorial & Museum.
-I had never been and didn’t know what too expect, but it was a very solemn experience.
+I had never been and didn’t know what to expect, but it was a very solemn experience.

 My camera stayed in my pocket, I didn’t want to shoot anything.
 I just walked through and took everything in.
 Again, a very solemn experience.